skellis46/finger-pointing-moon/case-for-support.md

 In this project, I propose that complex and radically analogue human experiences like experimental choreographic and movement practices have ontologies that are underpinned by two key characteristics: a) they defy the capacity to be accurately and wholly articulated and shared; and b) they exceed "algorithmic description".[^odell1] _Finger Pointing Moon_ is positioned squarely at the intersection of the datafication of human experience and the limitations of embodied practice-research.

-But _Finger Pointing Moon_ is also a project _about_ leadership.
+But _Finger Pointing Moon_ is also a project in which the possibilities and limitations of leadership are built into the research design.
+It is a project _about_ leadership -- "a word to describe significant actions enabling change that is welcomed by affected people."[@bendell_leadership_2019] The concept and potential status of leadership is not a funding-led _container_ to bolster my claims to be a practice-research disciplinary leader.
+Rather, the overarching design is built around leadership that involves _actions_, _change_ and _people_.

-add something about here about leadership and affecting change. imbrication of leadership into research design.
-Leadership is not a side project to bolster my claims to be a practice-research disciplinary leader.
-Rather, drawn into the design.
+- add something here (or in paragraph after) about these three things (actions, change, people)

-It is a project designed around creative practices that resist datafication, understanding and articulation, and the overarching purpose of the design is to create the conditions in which to develop an original set of practice-research epistemic principles.
+_Finger Pointing Moon_ is a project designed around creative practices that resist datafication, understanding and articulation, and the overarching purpose of the design is to create the conditions in which to develop an original set of practice-research epistemic principles.

 To generate a flexible set of epistemic principles able to be used across disciplines and practices is a bold aim.
 It is also an aim that is founded on two seemingly paradoxical values that underpin the nature of leadership: authority and humility.
 In other words, _who_ has the authority to know, and _how_ might humility act to attenuate such authority?
 In _Finger Pointing Moon_ I will scrutinise the nature of authority in leadership by working with the radically analogue nature of the human body to examine _who_ gets to know, and _how_ they get to know.
 The project will be built on first-person research methods to deepen our understanding of two broad areas: creative practice-research, and leadership.